IABTechLab/uid2docs/docs/guides/integration-advertiser-dataprovider-overview.md

 ---
-title: Advertiser/Data Provider Integration
+title: Advertiser/Data Provider Integration Overview
-sidebar_label: Advertiser/Data Provider Integration Guide
+sidebar_label: Advertiser/Data Provider Integration Overview
-description: Integration for organizations that collect user data and push it to other participants.
+description: Overview of integration options for organizations that collect user data and push it to other participants.
 hide_table_of_contents: false
 sidebar_position: 07
 displayed_sidebar: sidebarAdvertisers